Coins of the Canadian dollar: Queen Victoria coinage

 In 1867, the British parliament passed The British North America Act, 1867 (now known as the Constitution Act, 1867), uniting the Province of Canada, Nova Scotia, and New Brunswick into a single country.
 Coins of the three former colonies continued to circulate until 1870, with all being legal tender throughout the country.
-As other colonies subsequently entered confederation, they dropped their colonial coinage and adopted the national Canadian currency.
+As other colonies subsequently joined Canada, they dropped their colonial coinage and adopted the national Canadian currency.

 In 1870, the first national coinage of the Dominion of Canada was issued in denominations of 5¢, 10¢, 25¢, and 50¢.
 A 1¢ coin was not issued until 1876.
 The designs were standardized with the head of Queen Victoria on the obverse, value and date with a crowned maple wreath reverse, except for the 1¢ coin, which had on its reverse a maple vine circlet.

 King Edward VII coinage

-In 1902, the first coins of King Edward VII's coinage was issued.
+In 1902, the first coins of King Edward VII's coinage were issued.
 The 1902 5¢ coin is of interest to collectors, as its design includes the outmoded St. Edward's Crown instead of the Imperial State Crown.
 These coins were hoarded upon being issued, as the public believed that an error had been made.
-In 1903, the design on the 5¢ was modified accordingly.
+In 1903, the design of the 5¢ was modified accordingly.